 No other capabilities].

 The TOE must provide functionality for both local and remote administration in general.
-This cPP does not mandate, though, a specific security management function to be available either through the local administration interface, the remote administration interface or both.
-The TSS shall detail which security management functions are available through which interface(s).
+However, this cPP does not mandate a specific security management function to be available either through the local administration interface, the remote administration interface or both.
+Local administration is defined as administration using a dedicated physical interface that (from the TOE’s point of view) is directly connected to the device(s) the administrator interacts with and therefore falls under the physical protection (OE.PHYSICAL).
+Any administrator choice to extend a local console so it is remotely accessible (e.g. console server or remote KVM) is outside the scope of the NDcPP.
+The following are examples of compliant local administrative interfaces:

+RS-232 terminal.

+Peripherals (e.g. keyboard, monitor, mouse).

+Use of a dedicated Ethernet port that only supports communication with a whitelisted local IP address.
+Guidance shall provide instructions for configuring the whitelisted IP address as well as ensuring physical protection from the TOE to the IP address.
+The management protocol does not need to meet FTP_TRP.1/Admin; however, the appropriate authentication must be claimed in FIA_UAU_EXT.2.
+Note: A local management protocol that does not meet FTP_TRP.1/Admin shall not be available on any other network ports.

 The TOE must provide functionality to configure the access banner for FTA_TAB.1 and the session inactivity time(s) for FTA_SSL_EXT.1 and FTA_SSL.3.

-The item “Ability to update the TOE, and to verify the updates using digital signature capability prior to installing those updates” includes the relevant management functions from FMT_MOF.1/ManualUpdate, FMT_MOF.1/AutoUpdate (if included in the ST), FIA_X509_EXT.2.2 and FPT_TUD_EXT.1.2 and FPT_TUD_EXT.2.2 (if included in the ST and if they include an Administrator-configurable action).
-Similarly, the selection “Ability to configure audit behaviour” includes the relevant management functions from FMT_MOF.1/Services and FMT_MOF.1/Functions, (for all of these SFRs that are included in the ST).
-If the TOE offers the ability for a remote Administrator account to be disabled in line with FIA_AFL.1 them the ST author should select “Ability to re-enable an Administrator account” to allow the account to be re-enabled by a local Administrator.
+The option “Ability to update the TOE, and to verify the updates using digital signature capability prior to installing those updates” includes the relevant management functions from FMT_MOF.1/ManualUpdate and FPT_TUD_EXT.1.
+Based on selections in FPT_TUD_EXT.1.2, FMT_MOF.1/AutoUpdate must be included if the option “Ability to enable or disable automatic checking for updates or automatic updates” is included in the ST. Similarly, the selection “Ability to configure audit behaviour” includes the relevant management functions from FMT_MOF.1/Services and FMT_MOF.1/Functions, (for all of these SFRs that are included in the ST) and is intended to cover security relevant configuration options (if any) to the audit behaviour (like changes to the behaviour when the local audit storage space is full)).
+The option "Ability to modify the behaviour of the transmission of audit data to an external IT entity" is intended to cover the management functionalities related to the transmission of local audit information to an external IT entity.

+If the TOE offers the ability for a remote Administrator account to be disabled in line with FIA_AFL.1 then the ST author must select the option “Ability to re-enable an Administrator account” to allow the account to be re-enabled by a local Administrator.

-If the TOE offers the ability for the Administrator to configure the audit behaviour, configure the services available prior to identification or authentication, or if any of the cryptographic functionality on the TOE can be configured, or if the ST is describing a distributed TOE, then the ST author makes the appropriate choice or choices in the second selection, otherwise select "No other capabilities" (in the latter case the selection may alternatively be left blank in the ST).
+If the TOE offers the ability for the Security Administrator to configure the audit behaviour, configure the services available prior to identification or authentication, or if any of the cryptographic functionality on the TOE can be configured, or if the ST is describing a distributed TOE, then the ST author makes the appropriate choice or choices in the second selection, otherwise select the option "No other capabilities" (in the latter case the selection may alternatively be left blank in the ST).

-The selection "Ability to start and stop services" shall be included in the ST if the TOE supports starting and stopping services of the TOE.
-If this selection is included in the ST, FMT_MOF.1/Services shall be claimed in the ST.
+The selection "Ability to start and stop services" should be included in the ST if the TOE supports starting and stopping services of the TOE.
+If this selection is included in the ST, FMT_MOF.1/Services must be claimed in the ST.